Solange Knowles: 2009–2014: True EP and Saint Records

 In an interview with MTV in 2009, Knowles revealed that she was determining the type of sound for the follow-up to Sol-Angel and the Hadley St. Dreams.
-During this time, Knowles also parted ways with the Interscope-Geffen-A&M record label group.
-She would now release her third studio album independently.
+During this time, Knowles also parted ways with the Interscope-Geffen-A&M record label group and was an indie act for the first time in her career.
 Early in 2010, Knowles traveled to Australia to work with Australian rock band Midnight Juggernauts on her third studio album.
-Knowles had planned to release the album in summer as revealed on her official Twitter account in 2009.
+Knowles stated she had planned to release the album in summer on her Twitter account in 2009.
 She also confirmed on Twitter that she rented a house in Santa Barbara, California to get into a certain state of mind while writing and making music.
-On May 7, 2010, Knowles made a guest appearance on the popular children's show, Yo Gabba Gabba! for a "Mothers Day Special" where she performed an original song called "Momma Loves Baby".
+On May 7, 2010, Knowles made a guest appearance on the children's show Yo Gabba Gabba! for a "Mothers Day Special" where she performed the original song "Momma Loves Baby".

 In an interview with Vibe on July 7, 2010, Knowles said she suffered "a little bit of a breakdown" while recording her new album: "I literally gave up my sanity for a while to do this record. [...]
 We literally were waking up in the morning and just making music all day and all night. [...]
 It just started to wear on me in so many different ways.
 I started having these crazy panic attacks."
 Knowles explained how she made sacrifices "mentally, emotionally and financially", and continued, "It's more than an album to me.
 It's a transitional time in my life."
 Regarding the musical direction of the album, she said the inspiration came from new wave and stated, "This is a dance record, but the lyrics can get pretty dark at times."